 For more information on this subject check out the video below.
 If you click on the person’s YouTube channel you will also discover her posture series on how to improve it from your feet to your head.

 How To Fix Shoulder Pain and Bad Posture?

-When I first had this pain my natural instinct was to stretch and massage the shoulder area.
+When I first had this pain between the shoulder blades my natural instinct was to stretch and massage the area.
 As we learned before stretching the shoulder muscle is the main reason for the pain to occur.
 Massaging is bad because it will cause the muscle to relax and elongate.

 To fix this issue we are going to focus on opening up the chest and the muscles in the front shoulder.
 We will do this by learning about the different yoga poses to reverse bad posture and different posture correction exercises.

 Focusing on these movements for three times a week for the next two weeks is going to result in a big improvement in reducing your shoulder pain.

 Improving your overall posture is going to take even more time.
 Working slowly with these poses and movements are the key.
 Even though your pain from your shoulders may disappear you should continue to strengthen your entire body to reduce any future injury from occurring.

 How to Stretch Between Shoulder Blades

 Strengthening your muscles is going to help you reverse your poor posture and help relieve pain between the shoulder blades.
 Each and every one of these poses is going to help you accomplish this goal.